 - Pivot.
 Part of the lean methodology, a pivot is a calculated change in a startup’s business plan that will test a new hypothesis about its product, market, or strategy in an attempt to find better product/market fit and [higher paying/more] customers.

 - Seed round.
 Usually the first round of outside funding raised by a startup, before turning to Series A venture capital or debt financing.
 With the growth of angel investors and micro VCs, many companies found it relatively easy to raise a seed round, only to discover that a subsequent Series A venture round was much more difficult – this is the “Series A crunch” that many industry watchers have referred to.
-Whatever word you wish to attach to it—crunch, crisis, bust—it is important to remember that failure has always been the most likely outcome for startups, and follow-on rounds are never guaranteed.
+Whatever word you wish to attach to it — crunch, crisis, or bust — it is important to remember that failure has always been the most likely outcome for startups, and follow-on rounds are never guaranteed.

 - Super angels.
 Over the past decade, a small group of prodigious angel investors achieved superstar status and are often called “super angels.”
 From an entrepreneur’s point of view, there is little practical difference between super angels and micro VCs, and many people use the terms interchangeably.